noctisyounis/Slate/Readme.md

 Tool that allows to create, modify and organise data at runtime.
 Each window is a database and each change is then saved onto a Json.
 This window is based on the RPG Maker window used notably for the Game Designers of the team.

-To use it, you :
+To use it, you can :
-- create a new window.
+- Create a new window.
-- create new records.
+- Create new records.
-- fill all the date you need (you can choose between a variety of types : text, numbers, colours, vectors, databases, custom Enums).
+- Fill all the date you need (you can choose between a variety of types : text, numbers, colours, vectors, databases, custom Enums).
 - Save your data.

 There are various locks in place to assure your data is valid (min/max, null cleaning, unique GUIDs, auto-repair,...)